 During my research visit to Melbourne in the autumn of 2018 I gave two, slightly more technical, overviews of my thesis work.
 One focusing on the MaxSAT encodings, in the CIS seminar at the University of Melbourne and one on the MaxSAT preprocessing in the DATA61 seminar at Monash university.

-During my research visit I gave another talk regarding my thesis, specifically about the MaxSAT encodings in it.
+During my research visit to Toronto I gave another talk regarding my thesis, specifically about the MaxSAT encodings in it.

 These are presentations of my papers.
 The title of each presentation is equal to the title of the paper.
 These are all fairly technical and assume familiarity with the research field.

 - Abstract Cores in Implicit Hitting Set MaxSat solving and its 5-minute long pitch talk, presented at SAT 2020.
 As the conference was online, there is actually a video of me presenting it available as well.

 - Bounded Treewidth Bayesian Network Structure Learning with Maximum Satisfiability, presented at the Logic Seminar at the Department of Mathematics and Statistics of the University of Helsinki.